PaulNovack/Boxes-CPP-SSDB-WebApplication/README.md

 * use https://github.com/PaulNovack/boxesCPlus as a starting point for web server and API routes already done.
 * Create a thread safe redis connection pool with redis which includes health checks to all the shards.
 * Create an actual JSON parser implementation instead of the janky one in BoxesCPlus that was thrown in
-* Change the way data is stored from mySQL database to a Redis/SSDB backend
+* Change the way data is stored in BoxesCPlus from mySQL database to a Redis/SSDB backend
 * Create Box, User and Item Classes that can function like an ORM to serialize their data to Key Value pairs for storage and serialize to JSON for frontend react.
 * Change Session state stored in application to use STL map of Box and Item classes from the simple string representation used in BoxesCPlus implementation.